-Non-evergreen blog niches can be from anything COVID-19-related to subcultures that young people (oh, I feel old talking that way) are currently engaging through TikTok.
+Non-evergreen blog niches can be anything from COVID-19-related to subcultures that young people (oh, how I feel old talking this way) are currently engaging through TikTok.

 Both cases — one of extreme worldwide seriousness, the other something that teenagers of all generations have done — are eventual, circumstantial, and have an expiration date.

 Another thing they both have in common is that they are both hot topics when they are happening.
-After their time, people will go on with their lives and won’t even remember that this happened.
+After their time, people will go on with their lives and will just barely remember that this happened.